Kong/docs.konghq.com/app/konnect/vitals/overview-dashboard.md

 Interval | Description
 ------|----------|
-Last 15 minutes | Data is aggregated in ten seconds increments.
+Last 15 minutes | Data is aggregated in ten second increments.
 Last hour| Data is aggregated in one minute increments.
 Last 3 hours | Data is aggregated in one minute increments.
 Last 6 hours | Data is aggregated in ten minute increments.